sundials-codes/sundials-manyvector-demo/README.tex.md

 value enables optional output of RMS averages for each field at the same frequency as the solution is output to disk.

-The auxiliary source code file must contain two functions.
-The initial condition function $w_0(X)$ must have the signature:
+The auxiliary source code file must contain three functions.
+Each of these must return an integer flag indicating success (0) or failure (nonzero).
+The initial condition function $w_0(X)$ must have the
+signature:

 ```C++
    int initial_conditions(const realtype& t, N_Vector w, const UserData& udata);